-Approach: The approach is multi-faceted and includes advanced theoretical work and extensive experimental work done both in-house and under contract.
+Approach: The approach is multi-faceted and includes advanced theoretical work and extensive experimental work done both in-house and under and the second of the second publication and the second of the contract.
 The major portion of the in-house experimental research is conducted with a spinning mode synthesizer (S.M.S.) apparatus in which is produced a computer-controlled acoustic field in the presence of airflow.
 This allows investigations of advanced acoustic treatment concepts, noise attenuation as a function of high subsonic flow, and inlet radiation as a function of geometry.
 In addition to the S.M.S. apparatus, use is made of an advanced flow-impedance tube for the precise evaluation of the acoustic properties of various candidate materials.
 The theoretical approaches are closely coupled to the experiments.
 They are currently concentrating on solutions for noise propagation in ducts with high subsonic flow and changing cross-sectional area and on solutions for noise radiation from inlets with different geometries.